Education (ED)

 Prerequisites: ED 3330, ED 3331.

-Corequisites: ED 3985, ED 4570SM.
+Corequisites: ED 4580.

-ED 4570 - SM Senior Practicum Seminar - 3 credits
+ED 4580 - Senior Practicum Seminar - 3 credits

 Spring Semester

-Taken in conjunction with Senior Practicum, ED 4570 SM is a weekly seminar focused on reinforcing components of teaching practice and professional development of teacher candidates.
+Taken in conjunction with Senior Practicum, ED 4580 is a weekly seminar focused on reinforcing components of teaching practice and professional development of teacher candidates.
 Seminar topics and assignments focus on teaching practices outlined in the Candidate Assessment of Performance (CAP).
 Topics include, but not limited to child observation and assessment, subject-matter knowledge, curriculum planning, well-structured lessons, adjustment to practice, meeting diverse student needs, high expectations, reflective practice, safe learning environments, family interactions, professional responsibilities and career planning.
 Practicum students are guided through planning, reflection, discussion and documentation processes related to their observation and daily teaching practices.

 Corequisite: ED 4570.